ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 Apart from the language dictionaries, WebSpellChecker offers two specialized dictionaries: a medical and a legal one, available for an additional fee.

 There are also two types of custom dictionaries available.
-One is the user-dictionary, that can be expanded and will grow during a regular use of the feature simply by adding new words to the dictionary.
-This is a perfect solution for editors and writers working on specific content, that may contain slang or professional jargon.
+One is the user dictionary that can be expanded and will grow during the regular use of the feature simply by adding new words to the dictionary.
+This is a perfect solution for editors and writers working on specific content that may contain slang or professional jargon.
 The other is the so-called "company-wide dictionary".
-These premade dictionaries can be uploaded by the system administrators or CKEditor 5 integrators and can be made available company-wide and accessible for all users.
+These premade dictionaries can be uploaded by the system administrators or CKEditor 5 integrators and can be made available company-wide, accessible for all users.
 This way all benefits of a user-generated dictionary can be shared among the team, making the proofreading process more structured and controlled.

 ## Accessibility